derhornspieler/rke2-cluster-automation/README.md

      -n rke2 --create-namespace \
      -f my-values.yaml
    ```
-   Wait for the VM to reach `Running`, confirm RKE2 is healthy, and (if you enabled the VIP) verify the Harvester load balancer shows `Ready`.
+   Wait for the VM to reach `Running`, confirm RKE2 is healthy, and (if you enabled the VIP) test `curl -k https://<vip>:6443/version` from a Harvester host to ensure kube-vip is answering.

 3. Scale to your desired size by editing `replicaCounts.controlPlane` / `.worker` in the same values file and re-running the identical `helm upgrade --install` command.
 Helm reconciles the VM set while preserving existing PVCs.